 - Home value increase (over pre-pandemic levels): 4%

-And for those who don’t want to miss out on big-city amenities and things to do, Raleigh is the hub of the state of North Carolina for the arts and sciences, with an arts, science, history and children’s museum.
+For those who don’t want to miss out on big city amenities and things to do, Raleigh is a cultural hub of the state of North Carolina, with an arts, science, history and children’s museum.
 Nature lovers can access the William B. Umstead State Park and the Mountains-to-Sea Trail from the Raleigh metro area as well.

 4. Nashville, Tennessee (Metro Area)